Bartlesville Radio » News » GCRWC Announces CD2 Congressional Candidate Forum for May 12

 Tom Davis

-Mayri Hebert, President of the Green Country Republican Women's Club announced on Friday the CD2 Congressional Candidate Forum the club is sponsoring on Thursday, May 12, 2022.
+Mayri Hebert, President of the Green Country Republican Women's Club announced on Friday at Hillcrest Country Club that the GCRWC is sponsoring the CD2 GOP Congressional Candidate Forum on Thursday, May 12, 2022.

 Mayri said, "We have a beautiful Historic location in the Central Middle School Auditorium in downtown Bartlesville for the Forum.
 The address is 408 SE 9th in Bartlesville."